georgi-bozhinov/knative-presentation/PITCHME.md

 * Uploaded it to the registry
 * Created an immutable revision of the app
 * Network programming - route, ingress, service (k8s service) and load balancer
-* Automatically with scale the pods up and down
+* Will automatically scale the pods up and down

 ---